 It's important to note that the price of gold jewellery can vary widely depending on the piece's design, craftsmanship, rarity, and the jeweller's reputation.
 Let's understand this calculation through an easy example so that you get some more idea:

-of weight 10.5 grams and the price of 22 Karat Gold listed by the jeweler on that day is Rupees 43,000 per 10 grams and the jeweler’s making charges are 15%; then the final jewellery price will be calculated as below:
+Suppose you wish to buy a 22 karat gold chain weight 10.5 grams, and the price of 22 Karat Gold listed by the jeweller on that day is Rupees 43,000 per 10 grams, and the jeweller's making charges are 15%; then the final jewellery price will be calculated as below:

 While buying any gold jewellery item studded with artificial diamonds or semi-precious stones, make sure that the value of gold in the piece is calculated based on the entire weight of that jewellery minus the weight of those studded diamonds or gemstones.
 The cost of diamonds and gemstones must be added separately.

 Also, other factors like making charges or wastage charges may vary from one jeweller to the other.
-Hence, you need to check these charges along with other things before buying.To know more about these things to check before buying gold jewellery, look at our article on the same topic.
+So, you'll need to check these charges and other things before buying.To know more about these things to check before buying gold jewellery, look at our article on the same topic.
 Also, if you like, you can use our gold purity calculator.

 At Melorra, we make lightweight, durable gold jewellery in 14k, 18k, and 22k gold.
 We have the best jewellery designs in categories such as: